 Maintenance of Small/Compact Tractors

-Small/Compact tractors such as the Foton 254F or Armatrac 504E are supplied with a tractor specific maintenance manual, this will show the maintenance schedule, which should have been followed throughout the year, before laying your tractor to up, go through this schedule to make sure everything is in working order and operates correct.
+Small/Compact tractors such as the Foton 254F or Armatrac 504E are supplied with a tractor-specific maintenance manual, this will show the maintenance schedule, which should have been followed throughout the year, before laying your tractor to up, go through this schedule to make sure everything is in working order and operates correctly.

 As temperatures drop check the condition of antifreeze, (antifreeze does have a shelf life), and its performance begins to wane after two years.
 You could use a hydrometer to check the freezing point of your engine’s coolant.
 At the same time check for debris around the filler neck of the radiator cap – if present you’ll need to flush the system.

 Engines that run on petrol should be drained if you plan to put your tractor into storage for the winter.
 Fuel left in the tank can go stale after several months, and a residue can build up which can cause problems later.
 Diesel should never be drained, instead, keep the tank full to reduce condensation and oxidation of metal tank walls.
 Keep the battery charged and turn the engine over once a month to prevent things from seizing up.

 Batteries are more likely to freeze if discharged so disconnect in your older style tractors with petrol engines to prevent any drain, or remove completely and store in a warmer place.

 Looking after Tractor Attachments and Other Tools